MicrosoftDocs/azure-docs/articles/active-directory/develop/mark-app-as-publisher-verified.md

 ## Quickstart
 If you are already enrolled in the Microsoft Partner Network (MPN) and have met the [pre-requisites](publisher-verification-overview.md#requirements), you can get started right away:

-1. Navigate to the preview version of the App Registration portal.
+1. Navigate to the preview [App Registration portal](https://aka.ms/PublisherVerificationPreview).

 1. Choose an app and click **Branding**.